sagemathinc/cocalc-doc/source/ipad.rst

 .. _ipad:

 ================================================
-Using CoCalc on an iPad
+iPad
 ================================================

+Yes, you can use CoCalc on an Ipad!

+.. index:: iPad; in web browser

 CoCalc on Web Browser on iPad
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^